Want to get a credit card as a temporary resident in Australia? Compare your options and learn how to apply here.

 - Employment.
 You must have employment in Australia or proof of upcoming employment in Australia at the time of your application.
 You may also have to supply details of your most recent previous employer/s.
 It is recommended that you get official, written confirmation of your employment contract, including details of your salary to verify these details.

-- Income.
+- Income and assets.
 You must have a regular, Australian taxable income to apply for a credit card.
 Minimum income conditions may also apply for certain cards.
+You may also be required to have a specific amount of Australian dollars in an Australian bank account.

 - Monthly expenses.
 You will be asked to provide details of your monthly expenses, including rent and boarding costs.
 You may also be asked to supply written documents to support this information.